All-Star Baseball 2002

 All-Star Baseball 2002 is a baseball sports game released for PlayStation 2 and GameCube in 2001.
+Derek Jeter is on the cover.

 Reception

 The PlayStation 2 version received "generally favorable reviews", while the GameCube version received "average" reviews, according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of 24 out of 40 for PlayStation 2 version.
+GamePro said of the same console version, "If you like cursor-style controls and pretty graphics, avoid an error by snagging All-Star Baseball 2002.
+Otherwise, you may have more fun with High Heat."